 Story and photo by Nelson Omenugha; edited by Danny Abbasi

-More information on the XJTLU-JC SoFTA Lecture Series is available on the XJTLU Events page.
+More information on the XJTLU SoFTA Lecture Series is available on the XJTLU Events page.